filipgo/ExampleService/README.md

 # ExampleService
-Example Service in C# using .NET Core 3.1 &amp; RestAPI
+Example Service in C# using .NET Core 3.1